-The undersigned parties agree that it is appropriate for AGLC to revise its tariff to include a mechanism to fund the cost incurred for changes in the GOS system that are required by AGLC to provide delivery service to Poolers and Certificated Marketers and any enhancements that are requested and approved by the GOS User Group.
-The GOS Users Group will review the costs required to make such changes.
+The undersigned parties agree that it is appropriate for AGLC to revise its Tariff to include a mechanism to fund costs incurred for changes in the GOS system that are required by AGLC to provide delivery service to Poolers and Certificated Marketers and any enhancements that are requested and approved by the GOS Users’ Group.
+The GOS Users’ Group will review the costs required to make such changes.
 AGLC will not be required to make such GOS changes until the specific cost recovery mechanism is approved by the GPSC.

-Unless an alternative operational mechanism is agreed to by AGLC and included in the Second Stipulation and Agreement contemplated in Article II, Section 2 of this Stipulation, which replicates AGLC’s existing operational flexibility required to meet its firm market’s changing demand then the undersigned parties agree to the following:
+Unless an alternative operational mechanism is agreed to by AGLC, and Certificated Marketers and included in the Second Stipulation and Agreement contemplated in Article II, Section 2 of this Stipulation, which replicates AGLC’s existing operational flexibility required to meet its firm market’s changing demand, then the undersigned parties agree to the following:

-Section 15 shall be revised to require that Certificated Marketers shall schedule on a Same Day 2 GISB nomination basis sufficient gas supply to meet DSR changes posted on the AGLC electronic bulletin board (“EBB”) by 4:00 p.m. of the Gas Day, as defined in AGLC’s tariff, in order to replicate AGLC’s existing operational flexibility required to meets its firm market’s changing demand.
-Such tariff revision shall become effective upon implementation of the permanent assignment or release of all or a portion of the IBSS assets.
+Section 15 of AGLC’s GPSC Tariff shall be revised to require that Certificated Marketers shall schedule on a Same Day 2 GISB nomination basis sufficient gas supply to meet DSR changes posted on the AGLC electronic bulletin board (“EBB”) by 4:00 p.m.
+Standard Time of the Gas Day, as defined in AGLC’s Tariff, during the heating season (November 1 – March 31), in order to replicate AGLC’s existing operational flexibility required to meets its firm market’s changing demand.
+Any increase to a Certificated Marketer’s MFO that may occur between 10 a.m.
+Standard Time and 4 p.m.
+Standard Time of the Gas Day for an individual Certificated Marketer shall be limited to the sum of the MDWQ’s of each of the services that comprise the current IBSS Rate Schedule as defined in Appendix A. Such Tariff revision shall become effective upon implementation of the permanent assignment or release of all or a portion of the IBSS assets.

-Implementation of the twelve (12) month release of the Non-IBSS Part 284 Services will be effective the first day of the first month following the market share calculation and allocation pursuant to Section 13 of AGLC’s tariff which can occur after the issuance of a final order by the GPSC approving this Stipulation.
+Implementation of the twelve (12) month release of the Non-IBSS Part 284 Services will be effective the first day of the first month following the market share calculation and allocation pursuant to Section 13 of AGLC’s Tariff which will occur after the issuance of a final order by the GPSC approving this Stipulation.
 It is the desire of the undersigned parties to have the provisions of this Article effective on or before March 1, 2000 so it can be implemented on April 1, 2000 or as soon as practicable thereafter.

-AGLC shall allocate and release all capacity identified in Appendix B by Primary Pool, as defined in AGLC’s tariff, based on market share pursuant to the provisions of Section 13 of the Terms of Service of its tariff.
+AGLC shall allocate and release all capacity identified in Appendix B by Primary Pool, as defined in AGLC’s Tariff, based on market share pursuant to the provisions of Section 13 of the Terms of Service of its Tariff.

-In the event that a Certificated Marketer’s market share should increase on a cumulative basis by more than thirty percent (30%) in the twelve (12) month period of the long-term release in any primary pool group, such Certificated Marketer shall be responsible for obtaining the interstate pipeline assets or firm gas supply contracts providing delivery to AGLC city gate(s) needed to serve firm markets due to such changes in market share between Certificated Marketers.
-If such event should occur, then the Certificated Marketer must provide advance notice to AGLC of the interstate pipeline capacity or firm gas supply contract that was acquired in order to meet their firm market’s demand requirements including the notification of the quantity of said asset or contract and the associated delivery point(s).
+In the event that a Certificated Marketer’s market share should increase on a cumulative basis by more than thirty percent (30%) in the twelve (12) month period of the long-term release in any Primary Pool group, and AGLC is not able to provide the required capacity from Certificated Marketers who have lost market share then such Certificated Marketer shall be responsible for obtaining the interstate pipeline assets or gas supply contracts providing delivery to AGLC city gate(s) needed to serve firm markets due to such changes in market share between Certificated Marketers.
+If such event should occur, then the Certificated Marketer must provide advance notice to AGLC of the interstate pipeline capacity or gas supply contract delivered at the city gate that was acquired in order to meet their firm market’s demand requirements including the notification of the quantity of said asset or contract and the associated delivery point(s).

 ARTICLE IV